 The primary responsibility for overall professional assessment is that of the core counseling faculty members who have responsibility for administration of the counseling program, under the overall leadership of the Director of the Counseling Program.
 The core faculty relies on input from all core and adjunct faculty.
-Evaluations on a candidate's clinical development by faculty who are involved in practicum and internship classes and individual supervision provide substantive data on the candidate's clinical process.
+Evaluations on a candidate's clinical development by faculty who are involved in Internship Case Conferences and individual supervision provide substantive data on the candidate's clinical process.
 Reports from agency directors and supervisors are also utilized in assessing the candidate's on-the-job performance.
-The Clinical Field Placement Coordinator for MA Counseling students coordinates the gathering of clinical data, with special input from agency and site supervisors and from faculty who lead clinical practicum and internship classes.
+The Clinical Field Placement Coordinator for MA Counseling students coordinates the gathering of clinical data, with special input from agency and site supervisors and from faculty who lead clinical Case Conferences.